 Which microphones benefit

-In short, we noticed an improvement on all tested microphones.
-A Shure SM57 for instance, sounds more responsive over a broader frequency range.
-When mated with a high-end dynamic microphone like a Sennheiser MD441, or Shure SM7 FetHead really shines.
-Ribbon microphones benefit greatly too because of a much better impedance match, which lessens the load on the microphone, giving it better transient response characteristics.
-FetHeads high quality, low noise signal amplification also extends the usable range of a ribbon microphone, making it more suitable for recording softer passages.
+Ribbon microphones benefit greatly too because of a much better impedance match.
+Our Fethead lessens the load on the microphone, giving it better transient response characteristics.
+FetHeads low noise signal amplification also extends the usable range of a ribbon microphone, making it more suitable to capture softer sound sources.

 Protects the microphone